photoprism/photoprism-docs/docs/known-issues.md

 ## User Authentication

 Session and user management have been re-implemented in the latest [stable release](release-notes.md).
-If you are upgrading from a preview build, you will need to run the "photoprism users reset" command [in a terminal](getting-started/docker-compose.md#command-line-interface) after the upgrade to recreate the new database tables so that they are compatible with the stable version.
+If you are upgrading from a preview build, you will need to run the `photoprism users reset --yes` command [in a terminal](getting-started/docker-compose.md#command-line-interface) after the upgrade to recreate the new database tables so that they are compatible with the stable version.
 This will not affect your pictures or albums.

 Upgrading from the last stable version should work without any problems.
 However, if you have already created additional accounts with the previously offered unofficial multi-user support, you will notice that only the main admin account is migrated automatically.
-Run "photoprism users legacy" [in a terminal](getting-started/docker-compose.md#command-line-interface) to display the legacy accounts so you can migrate them manually if needed.
+Run `photoprism users legacy` [in a terminal](getting-started/docker-compose.md#command-line-interface) to display the legacy accounts so you can migrate them manually if needed.

 Please note that the current release does not yet include support for user roles other than *Admin*, as we need to specify, create and test each new role before we can release it.
 Once this is done, we will also provide additional user management documentation.